 - Place shoes at the very bottom of your luggage.
 It can also help to place them along the edges of your case with the soles touching one of the sides.

-How to Protect Shoes in your Luggage?
+How to Protect Shoes in your Luggage

 We then recommend wrapping them in paper or a plastic wrap before placing them in your bag.
 Take extra care to wrap any thin heels to prevent them from breaking.

-Not only will wrapping and/or using shoe bags help protect your shoes, but it also will help protect your clothing from getting dirty or torn from your shoes.
-Shoe zippers, buckles, and pointy heels can rip clothing, and dirty shoes can leave stains on your clothes.
+Wrapping or using shoe bags also protects your clothing from getting dirty or torn from your shoes.
+Shoe zippers, buckles, and pointy heels can rip clothing, and dirty shoes can leave stains.

-Choosing the Best Women’s Travel Shoe Accessories?
+Choosing the Best Women’s Travel Shoe Accessories

 High Quality Socks